-Learn the principles of humanitarian action and counseling in emergency situations and see firsthand the health services in Jordan, home to millions of displaced persons from Palestine, Iraq, and Syria.
-Enhance your professional skills during your internship with a community organization, health institution, or international NGO.
+Learn the principles of humanitarian action in crisis situations in Jordan, home to millions of displaced persons and refugees.
+Observe the workings of UN agencies during a five-week internship.

 Be sure to discuss how study abroad costs are handled at your school with your study abroad advisor.

 SIT tuition and room and board fees include the following:

 - All accommodations and meals for the full program duration

 - Transportation to and from the airport, and on all educational excursions

 - SIT awards nearly $1.6 million in scholarships and grants annually.

 - Awards generally range from $500 to $5,000.